Bushwacker Drink Recipe: Upgrade This Classic With Coffee!

-The best liquor to pair with coffee is the one whose flavor you enjoy, because coffee pairs beautifully with most alcohol.
-Tequila in coffee and brandy coffee are two of our favorites, especially on a cold day.
+The best liquor to pair with coffee is the one whose flavour you enjoy, because coffee pairs beautifully with most alcohol.
+Tequila in coffee and brandy coffee are two of our favourites, especially on a cold day.
 Coffee also pairs well with liqueurs like Kahlua or Baileys.

-To make a vegan Bushwacker, replace the 2% milk with a non-dairy alternative like almond or oat.
-Or double down on the coconut flavor by using coconut milk.
+To make a vegan Bushwacker, replace the semi-skimmed with a non-dairy alternative like almond or oat.
+Or double down on the coconut flavour by using coconut milk.
 You will also need to switch the Kahlua for a vegan coffee liqueur like Tia Maria and forgo the cream topping.

 - Coffee for the People Roasting Co.
 (2021, October 8).
 The Perfect Romance: Chocolate And Coffee Are The Winning Combination.
 Here’s Why.
 Retrieved from https://cftproastingco.com.au/the-perfect-romance-chocolate-and-coffee-are-the-winning-combination-heres-why/

 - Visit Pensacola. (n.d.).
 The Bushwacker: How It Became Pensacola’s Official Drink and Where To Get It.
 Retrieved from https://www.visitpensacola.com/blog/the-bushwacker-how-it-became-pensacolas-official-drink-and-where-to-get-it/